-- 2.28 The transport network is one of the biggest contributors to carbon emissions and this means measures must be taken locally and nationally to reduce vehicle carbon emissions or enable travel by zero emission modes. - 2.29 Like all the Greater Manchester local authorities, Bury Council has declared a climate emergency and set a target to be carbon neutral by 2038.
-Adopted in 2021, the Council has devised a strategy for achieving carbon neutrality by 2038.
-The Strategy has nine key action areas, one of which is transport.
+- 2.29 The transport network is one of the biggest contributors to carbon emissions and this means measures must be taken locally and nationally to reduce vehicle carbon emissions and enable more travel by zero emission modes. - 2.30 Like all the Greater Manchester local authorities, Bury Council has declared a climate emergency and set a target to be carbon neutral by 2038.
+Adopted

-2.30 Car ownership levels vary across the Borough and one of the Climate Action Strategy priorities is to work towards having fossil-fuel-free travel by 2038.
+- in 2021, the Council has devised a strategy for achieving carbon neutrality by 2038.
+The Strategy has nine key action areas, one of which is transport. - 2.31 Car ownership levels vary across the Borough and one of the Climate Action Strategy priorities is to work towards having fossil-fuel-free travel by 2038.
 This will be achieved by promoting active travel and public transport and transition the necessary vehicles to zero emission alternatives.